Oklahoma law requires public officials to conduct business in the open, but sometimes a law isn't enough.

 Open government is in the public eye because of Sunshine Week, a national effort to promote open government.

-Although violating Oklahoma's openness laws is a misdemeanor punishable by fine of up to $500 and a year in jail, district attorneys rarely, if
+Although violating Oklahoma's openness laws is a misdemeanor punishable by fine of up to $500 and a year in jail, district attorneys rarely, if ever, file criminal charges in such cases, said Joey Senat, an Oklahoma State University journalism professor and expert in open government law.

 There is no statewide authority to enforce the law.